ZATA Project Board and Founders

 ZATA Project Board of Directors

 Suzanne Fiorillo joined the ZATA Project in 2011.
 She started working in HIV clinical research at the University of Colorado Denver in 1996.
 Having received her master’s degree in public health in 2002, she has maintained a strong interest in global health issues and infectious disease research in Africa.
 Her first of several trips to Zimbabwe was in 2005, where she spent 5 weeks teaching University of Zimbabwe research staff in conducting clinical trials research.
 In 2008, Suzanne worked for Duke University for 2 years as the HIV research site coordinator at Kilimanjaro Christian Medical Centre (KCMC) in Moshi, Tanzania.
-Having returned to Colorado in 2010, she is currently working as a research administrator in the Division of Infectious Diseases at the University of Colorado Denver.
+Having returned to Colorado in 2010, she is currently working as the AIDS Clinical Trials Group (ACTG) CRS Site Coordinator in the Division of Infectious Diseases at the University of Colorado Denver.